Pravargav/Amadeus/SAC/sentences/imp.md

 -> Are you done with your bath?

--> How long have you been in a relationship?
+-> How long have you been in a relationship?(past perfect continuos-even though no -ing form)

--> How long have you been married?
+-> How long have you been married?(past perfect continuos-even though no -ing form)

 -> What’s there for breakfast?❌